 2) Is watermelon bad at night?

 Not always, but large late portions can disrupt sleep via urination or heartburn.
-Keep it earlier in the day.
+Keep evening servings to ½–¾ cup at least 2 hours before bed.

 3) How much watermelon is too much for adults?

 Start with 1 cup per sitting and see how you feel.
-If symptoms show up, reduce to ¾ cup.
+If symptoms show, try ¾ cup paired with protein.

 4) Can watermelon cause diarrhea in adults?

-Very large, rapid servings can contribute to loose stools in some people.
-Slow down and pair with food.
+Very large, rapid servings can contribute to loose stools in some people, especially those with sensitive digestion or IBS.

 5) What is the best time to eat watermelon?